 I’m going to go a little off track here.

 Dogs, evolved from wolves, are usually classified as Carnivorous, but they would also forage for herbs, roots, fruits and vegetables.
-Wolves, as a pack, often went after hoofed animals, who ate vegetation.
-When they ate any animal, they would consume the entire animal.
+Wolves, as a pack, often went after ruminants, who ate vegetation.
+When they ate an animal, they would consume the entire animal.
 This included any food left in the stomach of the animal.

 Have all dogs evolved to eat grains?

-There are, still, certain dog breeds that can’t eat grains successfully.
-Those closest to their wolf ancestors, the ancient breeds, still can’t properly process and digest grains.
-They have not had enough time to evolve enough to handle grains in their diet:
+There are, still, certain dog breeds who cannot eat grains successfully.
+Those closest to their wolf ancestors, the ancient breeds, can’t properly process and digest grains.
+They have not had enough time to evolve to handle grains in their diet yet.
+These breeds include:

 - Dingo